s33po/bootc-centos/README.md

     - No printing support
     - Some unnecessary packages excluded or removed

-These trimmings reduce build time and bandwidth, and make the final image a few hundred MBs smaller (also speeds up rechunker and pushing to GHCR in CI).
+These trimmings reduce a fair amount of build time and bandwidth, and make the final image a few hundred MBs smaller (which speeds up rechunker and pushing to GHCR in CI).
 As this image is built solely for personal use, there is no need to include comprehensive language or localisation support.
 Fonts can be installed and updated locally, so there is no reason to include them in every image.

+&nbsp;<br>

-## This image is intended only for my personal use
+### ⚠️ This image is intended only for my personal use ⚠️

 While functional, it should be considered experimental.

 I may change installed packages, kernel, or preferences at any time.
 Use at your own risk.

 I strongly recommend forking the repo and building your own image, or using a larger community project instead.

+&nbsp;<br>

+---
+&nbsp;<br>

 <p align="center">
 <strong><font size="+1">Inspired by:</font></strong><br>